Edge of the Universe

 Our generation is becoming so busy trying to prove women can do what men can do, that women are losing their uniqueness.
 Women weren’t created to do everything a man can do.
 They were created to do everything a man cannot do.” -unknown

 The refreshing evening sky on this 24x48” acrylic painting is created by blending a frosty aqua and a warming yellow into a cooling white.
-A pearly white moon is highlighted with a royal purple the seams to bounce of the far off mountains, just enough to lightly outline them.
+A pearly white moon is highlighted with a royal purple that seems to bounce of the far off mountains, just enough to lightly outline them.
 The fore ground is a muddle of autumn colors to give the essence of fallen leaves.
 Standing strong among this chromatic carpet is an inclusive tree, reaching with her branches, showing her vigor and character.
 Five humanly shaped branches represent five necessary qualities.
 Knowledge cannot be taken away from us, so *intelligence*

 is one of these branches.
 The compassion it takes to have empathy for another